cdrice26/cookycardz-python-api/README.md

 ## Overview

 This is an API created with FastAPI that provides some functionality to the ChefDeck application, specifically parsing recipes from the web and merging ingredients into a grocery list.
-These tasks are well-suited to python and so were abstracted into a separate API.
+These tasks are well-suited to Python and so were abstracted into a separate API.

 ## Requirements